MicrosoftDocs/msteams-docs/msteams-platform/promote-app-adoption.md

 Custom app developers can find [usage analytics for their custom apps](concepts/build-and-test/analyze-your-apps-usage-in-developer-portal.md) in the Developer Portal for Teams.

-### Track detailed app usage via your in-app telemetry/analytics
+### Track detailed app usage via your in-app telemetry

 You must build your own, detailed adoption analytics and engagement methods to check tenant-wise adoption and engagement.
 This information helps you analyze the data against your business goals and take corrective action by fixing issues.
 It also helps you to intervene in the user journey or make informed decisions about feature investments, enhancements, and adoption for the app.